robertwilkinson9/ts-reserve-assets/README.md

 SSL_CRT and SSL_KEY are required environmental variables e.g.

-SSL_CRT=../certs/localhost.crt SSL_KEY=../certs/localhost.key npm run desk
+<code>SSL_CRT=../certs/localhost.crt SSL_KEY=../certs/localhost.key npm run desk</code>

 MongoDB is used at the backend.
-The backend is another project here .. and presents a REST API to the MongoDB datastore.
+The backend is another project < a href="https://github.com/robertwilkinson9/ts-REST-api-for-mongodb">here</a>